 Now for the really good stuff!
 I’ve always believed that the real value for accounting comes in evaluating the details.
 This clearly separates the successful operations from the average business.
 With detail project reports and owner can distinguish what is working well and where there are issues.

 Most projects have phases of creation.
 As an example, suppose Project #150112 is a radio tower.
 This company designs, fabricates, installs and tests radio towers.
-So they use a seven phase breakout for the tower project.
+They use a seven phase breakout for the tower project.
 The phases are as follows:

 Phase 01 – Contract Negotiations/Permits/Other